 Places like the Pointe du Raz, Ushant, the Crozon peninsula and the Bay of Mont-Saint-Michel regularly experience extreme conditions.
 Violent winds, high waves, exceptional tides and submersions follow one another every season.

-During episodes such as storm Ciarán, these areas were particularly hard hit.
+During episodes like Ciarán, these areas were particularly hard hit.
 Some port cities, such as Brest, Lorient and Saint-Malo, regularly suffer major material damage.

 Estuaries and low-lying areas remain vulnerable to flooding.
-In the face of these multiple risks, the authorities are reiterating the importance of constant vigilance.
+In the face of these many dangers, the authorities are reminding people of the importance of constant vigilance.

-Photograph taken on 29 January 2020, during a violent storm off the Four lighthouse.
-The framed version is on display next door.
+Photograph taken on 29 January 2020 by Loïc DelplanqueOn 30 January 2021, during the Justine storm in Le Conquet.
+A colossal wave crashes onto the sea wallduring a violent storm off the coast of the Four lighthouse.
+Its framed version is on display next door.

-The Four lighthouse,, it is well known for the huge waves that crash against its walls during storms.
-First lit in March 1874, it lies between the English Channel and the English ChannelAtlantic. visible from the GR34 at Landunvez and Porspoder.
-Built in four years on the rock of Le Four, it resembles the Pierres Noires lighthouse.
+It can be seen from the GR34 at Landunvez and Porspoder.
+Built over four years on the rock of Le Four, it resembles the Pierres Noires lighthouse.
 These twin lighthouses guide sailors through the dangerous Le Four channel.

-At the Four lighthouse, the spectacle is as impressive as it is unsettling.
+At the Four lighthouse, the spectacle is as impressive as it is worrying.
 These phenomena can also be deadly.
-On April 27, 1873, while the lighthouse was still under construction, a “silent wave” capsized a boat carrying supplies and materials, causing the death of three sailors.

-Even today, the Le Four lighthouse remains a symbol of resilience in the face of Atlantic storms.
+Even today, the Four lighthouse remains a symbol of resilience in the face of the waves.

 The wild Morbihan coast

-Photograph taken on 21 October 2022 on the wild Morbihan coast.
+Photograph taken on 21 October 2022 by Loïc Delplanque on the wild Morbihan coast.
 A huge wave submerges a rock off the coast.

 The wild coast of Morbihan, with its steep cliffs and secluded beaches, it is often exposed to the raging elements, particularly during the winter months.